MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/04a-use-own-data.md

    print(f"Vector store created with {file_batch.file_counts.completed} files.")
     ```

     This code creates a vector store for your model, and uploads the brochures to it.
+We'll use this vector store with the *file_search* tool.

 1. In the **main** function, note that code to request a user prompt until the user quits the app has been provided.
-Within this loop, find the **Get a response** comment, and add the following code:
+Within this loop, find the **Get a response using tools** comment, and add the following code:

     ```python
-   # Get a response
+   # Get a response using tools
    response = openai_client.responses.create(
         model=model_deployment,
+        instructions="""
-        instructions="You are a travel assistant that provides information on travel services available from Margie's Travel.
-Only answer questions based on the provided travel brochure data.", input=input_text,
+        You are a travel assistant that provides information on travel services available from Margie's Travel.
+        Answer questions about services offered by Margie's Travel using the provided travel brochures.
+        Search the web for general information about destinations or current travel advice.
+        """,
+        input=input_text,
         previous_response_id=last_response_id,
-        tools=[{
+        tools=[
+            {
                 "type": "file_search",
                 "vector_store_ids": [vector_store.id]
-        }]
+            },
+            {
+                "type": "web_search_preview"
+            }
+        ]
    )
    print(response.output_text)
    last_response_id = response.id
     ```

-    This code submits a prompt and specifies that the *file_search* tool can be used to search the vector store.
+    This code submits a prompt and specifies that the *file_search* tool can be used to search the vector store and the *web_search* tool can be used or general web searches.

 1. Save the changes to the code file.
 Then, in the terminal pane, use the following command to run the program:

     ```powershell
-   python rag-app.py
+   python tools-app.py
     ```

     The program should run in the terminal (if not, resolve any errors and try again).

-1. When prompted, enter a question, such as `Where should I go on vacation to see architecture?` and review the response from your generative AI model.
+1. When prompted, enter `What's happening in San Francisco next month?` and review the response from your generative AI model.

-    Note that the response should include information grounded in the travel brochure data, with references to the source documents.
+    The response should include information retrieved using the *web_search* tool.

-1. Try a follow-up question, for example `Where can I stay there?`
+1. Try this follow-up question: `What hotels does Margie's Travel offer there?`

+    The response should include information retrieved using the *file_search* tool.

 1. When you're finished, enter `quit` to exit the program.